chjgk/File-Handling-Application/README.md

 # Purpose
 To implement file creation, reading, writing, and management operations in Java using built-in file handling classes, ensuring efficient data storage, retrieval, and error handling.
 # License
-This project is licensed under the mit license.
+This project is licensed under the MIT license.